andersx/ppqm-todo/milestones.md

 # Tier 1, Minimal Functionality to be public

+Single point calculations

-* Gaussian integrals in NDDO
+* Gaussian integrals
 * Huckel Guess
-* Fock matrix assembly
+* Fock matrix assembly in NDDO
 * SCF

 # Tier 2, Minimal to be useful

+Gradient and optimizations

 * Gradient
 * Use Python/Numpy/SciPy for optimize algorithm